beddings81/beddings81/README.md

 - 🌱 I’m currently learning GraphQL & AWS.
 - 💼 I’m looking to collaborate on anything!
 - 🤔 I’m looking for help with GraphQL or AWS
-- 💬 Ask me about my experience at Turing School of software & Design
+- 💬 Ask me about my experience at Turing School of Software & Design
 - 💻 Connect with me: [LinkedIn](https://www.linkedin.com/in/braxton-eddings/)

 ### Github Stats📈